2012 Serbian presidential election: Results

 About 6.7 million people were eligible to vote for the 12 candidates.
 The Organization for Security and Co-operation in Europe will undertake the organization of voting for the roughly 109,000 Serb voters in Kosovo.
 These results include the districts of the newly formed Republic of Kosovo, which at the same time has elections independent of the Serbian nation.
 Voting stations were open from 7:00 to 20:00 with no incidents reported across the country.
 Voter turnout by 18:00 was 46.34% in Belgrade, 48.37% in central Serbia and 47.89% in Vojvodina.
 The first round resulted in no clear victory for any candidate.
 With 25% of ballots counted, Boris Tadić was leading with 26.7% over Tomislav Nikolić who had 25.5% of the vote.

-Second round preliminary results

-Incumbent Boris Tadić has lost the presidential elections in Serbia to his opponent, Tomislav Nikolić from the Serbian Progressive Party.
-Nikolić has won 49.7% of the votes in the runoff of the Serbian presidential elections on Sunday vs. 47% for Tadić, according to data of the Serbian Center for Free Elections and Democracy.
-This electional results are surprise, as stated by Russian media, based on previous polls.
+In the second round Nikolić received 51% of the vote to 49% for Tadić.
+The results were a surprise, as stated by Russian media, based on previous polls.
 "This was an electoral earthquake, a totally unexpected result," political analyst Slobodan Antonić said on Serbia's RTS state television.
-Thousands of Nikolić supporters gathered in central Belgrade and other Serbian towns late on Sunday, honking their horns in celebration.